St Petersburg, Florida, United States

 2001 37 Intrepid Walk-Around offers a fully equipped and loaded with options including factory hardtop and Flybridge with full running station & electronics.

-2001 37 Intrepid Walk Around with transverse stepped hull, 22 1/2-degree transom deadrise, and vacuum-bagged construction responds to engine power effortlessly, like waves breaking on a pristine shore.
+The Intrepid 377 WA with transverse stepped hull, 22 1/2-degree transom deadrise, and vacuum-bagged construction responds to engine power effortlessly, like waves breaking on a pristine shore.
 The transverse step in the 377 takes performance up a notch.
-Steps create a vacuum to reduce drag and get the boat on plane quickly.
-At speed, the step allows the hull to ride on specific points, and this wetted surface gives the boat directional stability from idle to top end.
+Steps create a vacuum to reduce drag and get the boat on the plane quickly.
+At speed, the step allows the hull to ride on specific points, and this wetted surface gives the boat directional stability from idle to the top end.